guohaoxiang/NH-Rep/code/pre_processing/README.md

         $ python gen_training_data_mesh.py -r

 You can find the generated training data of the decomposed patch in _training_data_repair_.
 By default we only decompose one patch and it is enough for most models.
-But if you find *_fixtree.obj and *_fixtree.fea in _training_data_repair_, that means that more patches need to decomposed.
+But if you find *fixtree.obj and *fixtree.fea in _training_data_repair_, that means that more patches need to decomposed.
 There are two ways to achieve this.
-First, you can copy _training_data_repair./*_fixtree.obj_ and _training_data_repair./*_fixtree.fea_ to _training_data_repair_, and re-run 'python gen_training_data_yaml.py -r', until enough patches are decomposed (*.conf files can be found in _training_data_repair_).
+First, you can copy _training_data_repair./*fixtree.obj_ and _training_data_repair./*fixtree.fea_ to _training_data_, and re-run 'python gen_training_data_yaml.py -r', until enough patches are decomposed (i.e. *.conf files can be found in _training_data_repair_).
 Another way is to decompose all patches at once, to achieve this, simple uncomment the following line in _FeatureSample/helper.cpp_:

 https://github.com/guohaoxiang/NH-Rep/blob/42ae22bf8fc3f1b4f9f5592443c29aafe86905bd/code/pre_processing/FeatureSample/helper.cpp#L722